jlorys/SQL-Server-sqls/README.md

 --Snapshot isolation doesn't acquire locks, it maintains versioning in Tempdb.

+Alter database SampleDB SET READ_COMMITTED_SNAPSHOT ON --to do it you must close all database connections, then:
+Set transaction isolation level read commited
-Alter database SampleDB SET READ_COMMITTED_SNAPSHOT ON --to do it you must close all database connections --upper is not a different isolation level, it is a different way of implementing read commited isolation level
+--above is not a different isolation level, it is a different way of implementing read commited isolation level